KashifNazeer87/avsdsnh_7nm/README.md

 # Capacitors

-Capacitors are used to store the voltage during the sample-and-hold operation.
-C1, C2, and C3 (20pF and 2pF) serve as hold capacitors, keeping the sampled voltage stable during the "hold" phase.
+Capacitors are used to store the voltage during the sample-and-hold operation and for bootstrapping input voltage. and C3 (20pF and 2pF) serve as hold capacitors, keeping the sampled voltage stable during the "hold" phase.

 # Clock Signals